-Perfect for married couples that are unhappy and needing help, couples needing encouragement, and singles who need to know what to expect when the happy day occurs.
+Perfect for couples needing encouragement, and singles who need to know what to expect when the happy day occurs.
 This list will equip you with some tricks and tips that you can apply in relationships toward your own “Happily Ever After”… Here is to a love that lasts!

 A. ALWAYS clear up an offense before bed.

 Make the commitment that you will stay up until sun up if it means resolving issues before you go to sleep.
 “In your anger do not sin: Do not let the sun go down while you are still angry.”
 Eph 4:26

 B. BE careful what you say…